james-lomax/scrum-master/README.md

 ## pro tips 👀
 - review the planning docs before yolo-ing into prod
 - AI's giving project manager vibes, not tech lead energy - so stay on top of that code review bestie
+- delete this README when starting your project (the AI gets salty)

 ## bestie you'll need
 - Cursor editor w/ agent mode